 Take a look:

 This is not a pipedream.
-This is reality.
+This is the reality.

 In this post, I’ll show you the exact negotiation strategies and word-for-word scripts to get paid what you deserve and keep moving forward in your career.
 This works even if your boss identifies areas for improvement or the worst-case-scenario, you end up with a negative performance review.